-Inspired by a huge box of apples brought home from the markets I decided the cold weather was the perfect opportunity to do some baking.
-Yes it seems the baking bug has bitten me hard these last couple of months!
-In a past couple of months I have been baking up a storm including a gorgeous drip cake for my baby niece's first birthday - a Lemon & Blueberry Cake covered in Super Simple Buttercream (recipe coming soon) and then of course before that my Australia's Biggest Morning Tea. (you can check that out here).
+There are few desserts as warm, inviting and comforting than a freshly baked apple pie and the cold weather is the perfect opportunity to enjoy comfort food at it's best.
+I have to admit, the baking bug has bitten me hard lately and I have enjoyed baking up a storm including a gorgeous drip cake for my baby niece's first birthday - a Lemon & Blueberry Cake covered in my go-to Super Simple Buttercream and then of course my feast for Australia's Biggest Morning Tea (you can check that out here).

 In Australia we get our pastry already pre-cut and rolled so the I ended up using 3 sheets which measured 22cm x 22 cm and 3mm thick | 8.5" x 8.5" and 0.12" thick.

 Ensure you allow this to cool, if you try to eat it straight out of the oven, the "syrup" inside may still be too hot and thin.
 It needs to cool to thicken up a bit.
 Better still make a day ahead and serve the follow day to ensure the right consistency, it can be sliced and reheated easily in the microwave.

 When using pastry sheets ensure they are at a temperature where they are not too hard or soft.
 Too hard and they will not be easy to mold and too soft and it will stretch too much.
 I like to take my pastry out at the beginning of the cook and usually by the time I am ready to use it, it is ready.
 If it is still to hard use the heat from your hand to gently soften and easy the pastry into the pie plate - if it breaks just use some extra pastry and using a fork, seal the edges so that there are no visible holes or tears.

 Keep a tray lined with foil UNDER your pie dish to catch drips that might fall over the edge so your oven doesn't get messy.